 v21-22.
 James and John were partners with Simon and Andrew.
 Matthew emphasizes the immediacy of their response to Jesus' call.

 v23.
 In this second stage of Jesus' public ministry, he works with the Jewish population of Galilee.
 There are three elements to this ministry: teaching, preaching the gospel, and healing.
-It is often said the healing ministry serves to authenticate the gospel message, but it is better to see the miracles as the gospel in signs.
-Jesus' miracles proclaim the immediacy of the kingdom; "if I by the finger of God cast out Satan, then you know the kingdom is close to you."
+Teaching is probably just gospel preaching in a synagogue.
+As for Jesus' healing ministry, it is often said that the healing ministry served to authenticate the gospel message, but it is better to see the miracles as the gospel in signs.
+Jesus' miracles, in themselves, proclaim the immediacy of the kingdom; "if I by the finger of God cast out Satan, then you know that the kingdom is close to you."

 v24.
 News of the evidential coming of the kingdom in miracles spreads beyond Galilee.
 The list of miracles is interesting, and note also the ability to distinguish between demon possession and physical and mental complaints.